It is also available as a brand-name drug called Soriatane and as a generic drug.

 - Tetracycline antibiotics: These increase the risk of dangerous pressure levels in the brain.

-- Methotrexate: Taking these drugs alongside acitretin can greatly increase the risk of liver problems.
+- Methotrexate: Taking this drug alongside acitretin can greatly increase the risk of liver problems.

 - Progestin-only birth control pills, or minipills: Acitretin can reduce the effectiveness of minipills, and it is vital not to become pregnant while taking acitretin.
 A doctor may stop the minipill and prescribe a different method of birth control.